work-apradana/databricks-terraform-examples/azure/azure-uc-metastore/README.md

 - Ensure you have the correct Azure credentials and Databricks profiles set up.
 User-2-Machine authentication through CLI is used here.
 - The IAM roles assigned are the minimum required for Unity Catalog to access Blob Container.

-For more details, refer to the official docs for GCS External Location:
+For more details, refer to the official docs for Azure External Location:
 - [Creating storage credentials](https://learn.microsoft.com/en-us/azure/databricks/connect/unity-catalog/cloud-storage/storage-credentials).
 - [Creating external location](https://learn.microsoft.com/en-us/azure/databricks/connect/unity-catalog/cloud-storage/external-locations)